btemplep/authzee/docs/specification.md

             "type": "string",
             "description": "Details about why the request was authorized or not.", "enum": [
-                "A critical error has occurred.
+                "An error has occurred.
 Therefore, the request is not authorized.", "A deny grant is applicable to the request.
 Therefore, the request is not authorized.", "An allow grant is applicable to the request, and there are no deny grants that are applicable to the request.
 Therefore, the request is authorized.", "No grants are applicable to the request.
 Therefore, the request is implicitly denied and is not authorized."